IslandViewPTA/islandview-pta-site/content/news/2020-2-newsletter.md

 {{< fig src="camera.jpg" class="max-w-xs" align="right" >}}

 Just email your images to [yearbook@islandviewpta.org](mailto:yearbook@islandviewpta.org) or drop off a disk or flash drive at the office.
-Please be sure to include your name and contact information with all submissions, along with the teacher and/or classroom for the students in your photos..
-Photos should be hi resolution color JPGs.
+Please be sure to include your name and contact information with all submissions, along with the teacher and/or classroom for the students in your photos.
+Photos should be high resolution color JPGs.

 We can't wait to see what you've got.
 Thank you!